 Note here again that our character, our godly way of being and doing, is what we are to be "clothed" in first and foremost.
 What

 should attract others to us is our spirit and demeanor, rather than outward appearance.
-We are to be "adorned," or beautifully "clothed," by our good deeds and a righteous way of living.
+We are to be "adorned," or beautifully "clothed," by our good deeds and a righteous way of living, all part of our sanctification here on earth.

 Next is Revelation 19:8: